-Leadership for safeguarding at Children's University Trust lies with its Designated Safeguarding Lead (DSL): Helen O'Donnell, CEO and Director of Partnerships helen.odonnell@childrensuniversity.co.uk 07562 338348
+Leadership for safeguarding at Children's University Trust lies with its Designated Safeguarding Lead (DSL):

 The DSL is the first formal point of contact for all staff, children and other professionals regarding concerns for the welfare of any child, and they should ensure a cohesive, transparent and corporate approach to this critical area.
 The CEO will also manage all safeguarding concerns and allegations made against Children's University Trust staff.